Continuous logistic Gaussian random measure fields for spatial distributional modelling: Introduction

+We also establish that, for any point $\xX$, a SLGP evaluated at $\xX$ can be interpreted as a representer of the Radon-Nikodym derivative of the corresponding RPMF at this same $\xX$.
+Moreover, we explore in Proposition~\ref{prop:SLGP_cty_case} the case where the transformed GP is a.s. continuous.

-Throughout Section \ref{sec:cty}, we study the spatial regularity of the SLGP by relying on notions in spatial statistics and basic yet powerful results from Gaussian measure theory.
-Assuming that our SLGP is obtained by transforming $Z\sim \mathcal{GP}(0, k)$, we do so by leveraging the following condition on $k$:
+Throughout Section \ref{sec:cty}, we study the spatial regularity of the SLGP by relying on notions from spatial statistics and basic yet powerful results from Gaussian measure theory.
+Assuming that our SLGP is obtained by transforming $Z\sim \mathcal{GP}(0, k)$, we leverage the following condition on $k$:

 \begin{condn}[\ref{con:suff_k}] There exist $C, \alpha_1, \alpha_2 >0$ such that for all $\xX, \xX' \in D, t, t' \in \xI$:

 \end{condn}